-More people have been using medical cannabis to help them achieve better, longer, and more restful sleep.
+More people have been using medicinal cannabis to help them achieve better, longer, and more restful sleep.
 An estimated one in four Canadians suffer from some form of sleep disorder, therefore finding effective treatments is imperative

 What kind of sleep disorders are there?